dianalabgr/amrprediction/Predict_NewAssemblies/predict_newAssemblies/README,.md

 │   ├── shap_values/
 │   └── ...

-2. Launch Jupyter Notebook
+🚀 Step 2: Launch Jupyter Notebook

-From your terminal, start Jupyter:
+Start Jupyter Notebook:

 jupyter notebook

-Open the notebook located in the predict_newAssemblies/ folder and run all cells to:
+Then open the notebook located in predict_newAssemblies/ and run all cells to:

-    Load the trained machine learning models
+    Load the trained models

-    Generate predictions for the assemblies
+    Process the k-mer encoded assemblies

+    Predict the antibiotic resistance profile

-    Output the predicted antibiograms
+    Output the in silico antibiogram for each sample